ryonsherman/ryonsherman.github.io/static/blog/2015-02-24_Follow-the-Path.md

 #### Path Helper

-A [Path] helper object encapsulates this `Path` object to represent the project root.
+The [Path] helper object encapsulates a `Path` object to represent the project root.
 Additional path objects are then instantiated to represent the `build`, `static`, and `template` directories:

 ```python
 class Path(NoisePath):